firstpartners-net/red-piranha/readme.md

 1. Download and install Java
 1. Download and install Apache Maven
 1. Download (or checkout) the code from this GitHub Repository, unzip it if needed.
-1. Open the `code` folder within this project in a console / terminal
+1. Open the `code` folder within this project in a console / terminal.
+You'll know you're in the correct place if you see a `pom.xml` file.
 1. Start the application using  `mvn spring-boot:run`
 1. Open a Browser and point at `http://localhost:7000/`